 Here are the three best eLearning content resources to give great insights, tips, and trends in instructional design:

 52. eLearning Industry

 eLearning Industry is a comprehensive blog about digital learning and instructional design.
 It offers a lot of interesting and thought-provoking articles on eLearning trends, strategies, and software used by instructional designers, free eBooks, and webinars.

 The eLearning Guild is another website where digital learning professionals can share their knowledge, expertise, and ideas to build better training experiences.
 The Guild hosts several conferences, including DevLearn, Learning Solutions, and Realities360.

-CommLab India is a global leader for rapid eLearning solutions.
-It offers a lot of useful instructional design specific tips, tricks, and advice.
+CommLab India is a global leader in rapid eLearning content solutions.
+It offers a lot of useful instructional design-specific tips, tricks, and advice.

 Takeaway: Unlock the power of eLearning with iSpring Solutions

 Well, now you know about best instructional design software and resources and will easily select the right tool to create effective learning materials.
 All of them together will help you create eLearning courses faster and make them more beautiful and engaging.